vasilvestre/extending-sylius-1.12-09-22/README.md

-# Welcome to my presentation : Extending Sylius API & admin at 1.12
+# Welcome to my presentation : Extending Sylius API at 1.12

 To start the slide show: